srilakshmi-thota/Bank-note-authencation-analysis-K-NN-Classifier/README.md

 Accuracy values for both training and test data are obtained using the above knn model developed for k=1,3,5,7,9

 The accuracy values for both training and test data are obtained using the sklearn KNeighborsClassifier for k=1,3,5,7,9

-All the outputs obtained in Ipython console are included in the results file.